Job outlooks for Real estate agents and salespersons

 Real estate agents and salespersons salaries are generally commission based.
 Prospects will be better for individuals with flexibility to work evenings and weekends to accommodate the schedules of buyers and sellers.

-Here are some key facts about Real estate agents and salespersons in Newfoundland and Labrador:
+Here are some key facts about real estate agents and salespersons in Newfoundland and Labrador:

 • Real estate agents and salespersons mainly work in the following sectors: